westpoint-robotics/usma_kobuki/README.md

 Header file to control Kobuki robot base through an Arduino's serial port

 ### Instructions to install the library:
-1. Download/clone this repository to your desktop.
-Extract/Unzip the files.
+1. From the XE475 [course folder](\\usmasvddeecs\EECS\Cadet\Courses\XE475\Lab4), copy and paste `Kobuki` to the location where the Arduino IDE stores all libraries.
+The default location is usually `\Documents\Arduino\libraries`
-2. The file structure of this repo is described below.
-Verify the contents after you have unzipped the files.
+2. The file structure is described below.
+Verify its contents after you have copied the `Kobuki` library folder.
 ```
-usma_kobuki
-│   README.md
-└───Kobuki
+   Kobuki
     │   keywords.txt
     │   Kobuki.h
     │   Kobuki.cpp